EuroProofNet/europroofnet.github.io/_pages/WG1/Jan2023/meeting.md

 <!--A shuttle will be organized from/to the train station on October 15 at 15:30, and from the hotel to Remiremont train station on October 19 at 15:00.
 If you want to take the shuttle, send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/)-->

-**Programme:** Working alone or in small groups on the development of tools for generating, handling or transforming Dedukti files, taking advantage of the participation of experts on Dedukti or other languages and tools.
+**Programme:** Working alone or in small groups on the development of tools for generating, handling or transforming Dedukti files, taking advantage of the participation of experts on Dedukti or other languages and tools, to make progress on EuroProofNet [objectives](../objectives) and [deliverables](../deliverables).
 See [previous meeting](../dk-meeting1).

 **Application procedure:** The number of participants is limited.
 If you want to participate, check the [eligibility rules](https://europroofnet.github.io/eligibility/) and send a mail to [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) with the following information and documents: